Sharannya340/the-walking-hand/README.md

 - [ ] Levers
 - [ ] Not applicable

+NEW-
+`[Not applicable to our new project.]`

 ## 8.2 Mechanical Description
 Describe the mechanism and what it is meant to do.

 **Response:**
 `[The mechanical system is designed to replicate simplified hand biomechanics through a combination of rigid structures and articulated joints.
 Each finger is constructed as a segmented linkage system, connected via hinge-like joints that allow controlled bending.
 Motion is driven through motor-actuated pull mechanisms, where rotational motion is translated into linear tension, simulating tendon-like behavior.
 Select fingers are optimized for load-bearing and propulsion, enabling the hand to shift its weight and move forward, while others are tuned for expressive articulation.
 The mechanism prioritizes clarity of motion over anatomical precision, ensuring that each movement is both mechanically feasible and visually legible.]`

+NEW-
+`[The project does not involve moving mechanical parts.
+The hand model is static and used as an input interface.]`

 ## 8.3 Motion Planning
 If something moves, explain: